Efficient QR-based Column Subset Selection through Randomized Sparse Embeddings

 \section{Conclusion}

 This work presents \RandWSQR{} factorization, a method for selecting $k$ columns from a matrix to capture its spectrum or to construct a low rank approximation.
 This approach employs sparse embeddings to reduce computational costs, particularly for matrices with many more columns than rows.
-It is shown that this factorization satisfies the strong rank revealing QR properties, with corresponding bounds that remain independent of the larger dimension when using non-oblivious sparse embeddings.
+It is shown that this factorization satisfies the strong rank revealing QR properties.
 Future work could explore extending this algorithm to tensor factorizations or using a different matrix factorization other than sRRQR.